Reduce Student Loan Debt While in College

 7. Get a Part-Time Job

-Having a job while in school can be tricky, but can also be a helpful solution for paying for college on your own while you’re still in school.
+Having a job while you’re in school can be tricky, but it can also be a helpful solution for paying for college on your own.
 You’ll need to find a job that will work around your class schedule.
-But the money you make from your job can be used to reduce your student loan debt, covering living expenses or tuition payments while you’re still in school.
+Working part-time on campus may be a good option, since these positions are often designed with the challenges of balancing schoolwork and paid employment in mind.
+The money you make from your job can be used to reduce your student loan debt, covering living expenses or tuition payments while you’re still in school.

-Look into the option of cooperative education.
+Look into the option of cooperative education as well.
 Some colleges allow students to alternate semesters of education with semesters of full-time work in a field related to their major.
-A co-op degree usually takes about five years to complete; however, not only will you have income to offset your college expenses, you will also have a history of relevant work experience that will help make you attractive to employers.
+A co-op degree usually takes about five years to complete.
+But it provides income to offset your college expenses as well as a history of relevant work experience that will help make you attractive to employers after you graduate.

 8. Enroll in Government Military Programs

 In return for military service, you can receive educational benefits.
-You can attend a service academy to receive an education, participate in the Reserve Officers’ Training Program while in college, or attend college on the Government Issue (GI) Bill after an honorable discharge from the military.
-Depending on the program, to qualify for these benefits you will be required to serve between three and five years of active military duty.
+You can attend a service academy to receive an education, participate in the Reserve Officers’ Training Program (ROTC) while in college or attend college on the Government Issue (GI) Bill after an honorable discharge from the military.
+Depending on the program, you will be required to serve between three and five years of active military duty to qualify for these benefits.

 9. Stick to Your Graduation Timeline